comune-lang/comune/README.md

 > note: several major language features (like modules) are still WIP, and the semantics and behaviour are seriously subject to change.

+## compiling

+### windows

+on windows, compiling using WSL2 is ***highly*** recommended, unless you want to go through the trouble of compiling LLVM yourself (you don't). simply make sure Rust and LLVM 12 are installed on your WSL distro, run `cargo build`, and you should be good to go.

+### linux

+ditto, just make sure you've got Rust and LLVM 12 set up properly and you oughta be fine.